Stretch Banding vs Shrink Wrapping in Pharma Packaging

 What Is Shrink Wrapping?

-Common pharma applications:
+Common pharma applications include:

 Multipack formats of over-the-counter medications